ESG 2024

 Self-regulation

 The regulatory approach to sustainable finance is based on principles such as the primacy of market-based solutions and the subsidiarity of government action.
-However, the growing demand for ESG Investments and transparency, coupled with the developments in the European Union, specific rules are becoming increasingly necessary.
+However, due to the growing demand for ESG Investments and transparency, coupled with the developments in the European Union, specific rules are becoming increasingly necessary.
 In 2022, the Swiss Federal Council published its position on the prevention of greenwashing in the financial sector and outlined the key points that it expected the financial sector to implement through self-regulation.

 On this basis, the Asset Management Association Switzerland (AMAS), the Swiss Bankers Association (SBA) and the Swiss Insurance Association (SIA) have recently revised (or published) their self-regulatory provisions to establish inter alia uniform standards for labelling sustainable investment products.